 Use safer alternative or interrupt breastfeeding 3 to 7 T ½ (elimination half-lives).

 Read the Comment.

-Butalbital is a barbiturate with general properties similar to those of amobarbital.
-It is a sedative-hypnotic drug.
+Barbiturate with general properties similar to those of amobarbital.
+Hypnotic and sedative.

-It is used to treat pain in combination preparations with paracetamol or caffeine.
+It is used to treat pain in preparations combined with paracetamol or caffeine.

-Its pharmacokinetic data (low molecular weight, low protein binding and very long half-life) makes transfer to milk possible in amounts that could be significant.
+Its pharmacokinetic data (low molecular weight, low protein binding, prolonged half-life) make it probable that it will pass to milk in an amount that could be significant.

-Safer known alternatives are preferable, especially during the neonatal period and in cases of prematurity (Burch 2020 y 2019, Worthington 2013).
+Known safer alternatives are preferable during lactation, especially during the neonatal period and in the case of prematurity (Burch 2020 and 2019, Worthington 2013).

 Suggestions made at e-lactancia are done by APILAM´s pediatricians and pharmacists, and are based on updated scientific publications.

 It is not intended to replace the relationship you have with your doctor but to compound it.

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.